rtgodwin/rtgodwin.github.io/_docs/assign4ans.md

 # A tibble: 1 × 5
   statistic p.value parameter method       alternative
       <dbl>   <dbl>     <dbl> <chr>        <chr>
-1      7.37   0.690        10 White's Test greater
+1      8.00   0.433         8 White's Test greater
 ```
-The output we are interested in is the p-value of 0.690.
+The output we are interested in is the p-value of 0.433.
 We fail to reject the null, and conclude that the error term is homoskedastic.

-### (e)
+### (d)

 Becuase the consequences of heteroskedasticity are severe (hypothesis tests are wrong), sometimes we ignore the results of the hypothesis test above.
 Hypothesis tests can be wrong!
 (Remember type II error.)
 We estimate the _heteroskedastic robust standard errors_ anyway.